matthid/synclib/Readme.md

 If you require another licensing please write to matthi.d@googlemail.com.
 (I will always consider helping open source projects).
 Also remember: If you massively contribute to the project I have the option to give you any license you may require.

+You can find Licenses of the programs this project depends on in either the "lib/$Project" folder or if you use the binaries in the "legal" folder.